Can ChatGPT Answer Physics Questions?

 The final answer is basically correct (the reference to T' seems unnecessary).

-However, the explanation does not make much sense.
 H = V*T - (1/2)gT^2 is sort of true, although it is not specific to the "maximum height" scenario.

 "Solving for T" is unnecessary - a simple suvat analysis gives T = V/g which is much simpler.